You’ve finally decided to take the plunge and resign from your current job. Congrats!

 If you need to leave your job for family or medical reasons, it’s often helpful to point that out, because it can help your supervisor understand that you might not be as available for help with the transition to your replacement.

 That said, you absolutely do NOT owe your company any information about your personal health or family situation.
-A brief, general mention of the the situation is all you need.
+A brief, general mention of the the situation is sufficient.

 I am writing to let you know that I will be leaving my current position at XXY Company on Sept.
 8, 2019.
 Unfortunately, we got a diagnosis in the family that will require more constant care and I won't be able to meet those needs and the expectations of my full time role here.